15 ways to make your content work harder for you

 Measuring the success of your distribution strategy

 One of the most important steps in developing a content distribution strategy is to measure what’s working and what’s not.
-Look back on your KPIs and their related metrics, and use Google Analytics to assess your performance.
+Look back on your KPIs and their related content marketing metrics, and use Google Analytics to assess your performance.
 If a piece of content or channel underperforms, consider whether it’s the content, the channel, or a combination of both.